awkwardengineer/time-blocker/3-project-plans/060-multiple-columns.md

    - [x] **Tabbing out of task creation input** - When tabbing away from the "add task" input, close the input if empty; if it contains text, create the task before moving focus.

-   - [ ] **Task blur on Escape** - Ensure task-related interactive elements (e.g., task text, inputs, modals) blur or close appropriately when pressing Escape, without leaving stray focus.
+   - [x] **Task blur on Escape** - Ensure task-related interactive elements (e.g., task text, inputs, modals) blur or close appropriately when pressing Escape, without leaving stray focus.

-   - [ ] **Task Tab resume after blur** - After a blur or close action on a task (e.g., Escape), ensure Tab navigation resumes from the expected next task position so keyboard users can continue where they left off.
+   - [x] **Task Tab resume after blur** - After a blur or close action on a task (e.g., Escape), ensure the next Tab re-focuses the task element that was just blurred (mirroring list behavior) so keyboard users can resume interaction with that item before moving on.
+Implemented via keyboard drag state tracking and Tab-resume logic in `TaskList.svelte`, with coverage in `App.taskKeyboardDrag.test.js`.

 5. **Handle Print Layout**
    - Determine how multiple columns should render in print